 I tested this theory out by using the base of my Tantus Curve, a 100% silicone dildo.
 I used three lubricants to test my theory: Sliquid “Sassy” (water-based), Gun Oil (silicone-based), and the Pjur’s Original Bodyglide (silicone-based).
 Since the water-based is safe to use with silicone, and I know the Gun Oil isn’t, I used this to compare the effects.
 When I put a dab of each on the toy, the water dried in time and left no spot, while the two silicone lubricants did (see photo).
 However, a few hours later when I went to put the toy away, the Pjur spot disappeared.

-I contacted a Tantus representation and we discussed that this disappearing spot has been noted in other trials.
+I contacted a Tantus representative and we discussed that this disappearing spot has been noted in other trials.
 Tantus tested the effectiveness of this lubricant with their silicone toys in-house and found that they were safe to use with the quality silicone Tantus uses in their toys.
 This, however, may mean that less-pure silicone toys may react with it.
 That being said, the Pjur seems to have left no trace on my toy and it was confirmed by Tantus that this particular lube is safe for use with Tantus toys.
 Imagine that!

 Pjur does make a water-based lube if you’re skeptical but I’m happy to report that further use of this lubricant with my Tantus toys shows no sign of damage.